 which I have been involved: photography, computer programming and genealogy.
 After

-nine years of accumulated clutter, in 2007 I decided to give it a more modern
+many years of accumulated clutter, I am attempting for the third time since 1999 to give it a more modern

-and clean appearance while preserving all of the information that had also
+and clean appearance while preserving all of the information that has also been

-been accumulating.
-In doing this I also need to retain the old structure
+accumulating.
+In doing this I also need to retain the old structure underneath

-underneath the new appearance so that all of those links to the site now
+the new appearance so that all of those links to the site now residing in search

 The old photos here obviously were not taken by me but were from my family collection